om2002/textUtils/README.md

 This is real life react Project created by Me

-In this website You can Convert text to UpperCase
-In this website You can Convert text to lowerCase
-In this website You can Remove extra spaces from your text In this website You can Remove copy text
+In this website You can Convert text to UpperCase , Convert text to lowerCase , Remove extra spaces from your text, copy text, clear text
-You can also clear text

 # There is Dark Mode option

+there is option for dark mode